SANElibDevTeam/SANElib/README.md

   In order to test the SANElib library run the main.py file.
 We created a sql script, which creates a revised version of the Covertype dataset, where the categorical attributes have been unpivoted, and it has been formated for MySQL.
   It can be downloaded here: https://doi.org/10.5281/zenodo.4562534

-  To be able to connect to the local database, a constants.py file must be added to the project.
-The constants_example.py file shows which information must be contained in the constants.py file.
+  To be able to connect to the local database, fill out the necessary information in the config.py file.

 - ## Linear Regression